rameliaz/grm-tutorial-paper/README.md

-# Getting Started with the Graded Response Model (GRM)
+## Getting Started with the Graded Response Model
-## A gentle introduction and tutorial in R

 In this tutorial paper, we aim to familiarize applied psychology researchers to the graded response model, a family of Item Response Theory (IRT) model, specifically designed to estimate measurement precision for polytomous ordinal (Likert) scales.